jindrichmynarz/dissertation/parts/linking.md

 Most linking tasks based on fuzzy matches of compound keys were done using the Silk link discovery framework [@Bryl2014].
 Silk was used when links could not be established via exact matches.
 For example, we used it to compare syntactically invalid RNs via string distance metrics.
-We used Silk Workbench, a graphical user interface for Silk, to develop linkage rules iteratively.
+We used Silk Workbench, a graphical user interface for Silk, to develop the linkage rules iteratively.
 Silk Workbench displays linking results in a way the interlinked entities can be compared manually.
 This enables to examine a sample of links for false positives and false negatives and adjust the linkage rules accordingly, tuning weights and thresholds to avoid undesired results.
 An example linkage rule in Silk Workbench is shown in the in [@fig:silk].